GreenSkittle/cs125connect4/README.md

-The popular game "Connect Four" created in C with interaction via terminal.
+The game "Connect Four" created in C with for terminal.
 Made for CS125 at ERAU.